Nandini Gupta

-Nandini Gupta (Hindi: नंदिनी गुप्ता) is an Indian beauty pageant titleholder who was crowned Femina Miss India World 2023.
+Nandini Gupta is an Indian beauty pageant titleholder who was crowned Femina Miss India World 2023.
 Gupta represented India at Miss World 2025 and placed in the top 20.

 Early life and education

 Gupta was born in in Kota, Rajasthan.
 She completed her schooling from St. Paul's Senior Secondary School.
 She is pursuing a degree in business management from Lala Lajpat Rai College, Mumbai.

 Pageantry

 Gupta has said that she had wanted to be Miss India since she was 10 years old.

 At the age of 19, she represented her home state of Rajasthan and won Femina Miss India 2023, on 15 April 2023 in Imphal, Manipur.
 She represented India at Miss World 2025.